IvanUkhov/blog/_drafts/2019-07-08-conversion.md

 that a certain change to the usual way of working might increase the uplift.
 In order to test your hypothesis, you set up an A/B test.
-The only decision you care about is whether or not you should switch from variant A to variant B where variant A is be the baseline (the usual way of working).
+The only decision you care about is whether or not you should switch from variant A to variant B where variant A is the baseline (the usual way of working).
 The twist is that, from the perspective of the business, variant B comes with its own gain if it is the winner, and its own loss if it is the loser.
 The goal is to incorporate this information in the final decision, making necessary assumptions along the way.